Asmaa Nabil-Adam*, Mohamed A. Shreadah, Nehad M. Abd El-Moneam and Samy A. El-Assar Pages 203 - 228 ( 26 )

 Results: The mineral analysis revealed the presence of copper (188.3 ppm) and iron (10.07 ppm) in addition to a remarkable wealth of selenium and sulfur contents giving up to 36% of its dry mass.
 The elemental analysis showed high contents of sulfur and nitrogen compounds.
-The GC-MS profiling showed varieties of different bioactive compounds such as fatty acids, different types of carotenoids in addition to pigments, alkaloids, steroids.
-Many other compounds such as carbohydrates and amino acids having antioxidant, anti-inflammatory, and antiviral activities …etc. were identified.
-The cytotoxicity activity of Gracilaria marine extract was very effective against cancerous cell lines and showed high ability as potent antitumor due their bioactive constituents.
+The GCMS profiling showed varieties of different bioactive compounds, such as fatty acids, different types of carotenoids in addition to pigments, alkaloids, steroids.
+Many other compounds, such as carbohydrates and amino acids having antioxidant, anti-inflammatory, and antiviral activities, etc. were identified.
+The cytotoxicity activity of Gracilaria marine extract was very effective against cancerous cell lines and showed high ability as a potent antitumor due to their bioactive constituents.
 Specialized screening assays using two anticancer experimental models, i.e., PTK and SKH1 revealed 77.88% and 84.50% inhibition anticancer activity; respectively.
-The anti-inflammatory activities investigated using four different experimental models, i.e., COX1, COX2, IL6 and TNF resulted in 68%, 81.76%, 56.02 and 78.43% inhibition; respectively.
+The anti-inflammatory activities investigated using four different experimental models, i.e., COX1, COX2, IL6, and TNF resulted in 68%, 81.76%, 56.02% and 78.43% inhibition; respectively.
 Moreover, Gracilaria extracts showed potent anti-Alzheimer with all concentrations.

-Marine Biotechnology and Natural products Lab (MBNP), National Institute of Oceanography & Fisheries (NIOF), Marine Biotechnology and Natural Products Lab (MBNP), Alexandria, Faculty of Science, Alexandria University, Alexandria, Botany and Microbiology Department, Faculty of Science, Alexandria University, Alexandria, Marine Biotechnology and Natural products Lab (MBNP), National Institute of Oceanography & Fisheries (NIOF), Alexandria
+National Institute of Oceanography and Fisheries (NIOF), Marine Biotechnology and Natural Products Lab (MBNP), Alexandria, National Institute of Oceanography and Fisheries (NIOF), Marine Biotechnology and Natural Products Lab (MBNP), Alexandria, Faculty of Science, Biochemistry Department, Alexandria University, Alexandria, Botany and Microbiology Department, Alexandria University, Alexandria